 Andy and Steve Hampsten started racing and touring in the mid-1970s.
-After working in bicycle shops, followed by several years of cooking in high-end restaurants, the mid-to-late 1990s found Steve exploring welding and blacksmithing, doing metal fabrication, designing furniture, as well as bicycle frame construction at match bicycle company.
+After working in bicycle shops, followed by several years of cooking in high-end restaurants, the mid-to-late 1990s found Steve exploring welding, blacksmithing, metal fabrication, and furniture design.This was then followed by bicycle frame construction at match bicycle company just outside of Seattle.
 Steve and Andy started Hampsten Cycles in 1999.

 Our Hampsten-branded bicycles and frames reflect many of our past influences and present-day experiences, as well as a long-abiding love of riding bicycles and a desire to implement our ideas on bicycle design.
 While both looking back at the past and ahead to the future our designs focus on joining the best materials using both classic and modern construction techniques, but always with a traditional outlook.